 Options for Care at Home – Defined

-There are many choices for in-home care.
+There are many in home care options available.
 How does one know which in-home care choice is the right choice, and how does one determine if home care is the appropriate care choice to begin with?
 The information below can help in the decision-making process.

 Follow the subject titles on the left column and circle appropriate responses for each.
 Strongly consider the options where more responses fall.
 Be sure to consider culture, support systems and financial ability when making a decision.